divyamahibalan/ElectroShield-Hazard-Detection-Prototype/README.md

-ElectroShield – Electrical Hazard Detection Prototype (Python + ML)
+ElectroShield – Electrical Hazard Detection Prototype

 Project Overview

-ElectroShield is a Python-based prototype that simulates electrical hazard detection using machine learning on simulated sensor data.
-The system predicts hazard-prone areas and provides visual insights through user and admin dashboards, offering a conceptual solution for safer electrical environments.
+ElectroShield is a Python-based prototype designed to simulate electrical hazard detection using machine learning on synthetic sensor data.
+The system aims to predict hazard-prone areas in residential, industrial or smart grid environments and provide visual insights through interactive dashboards for both users and administrators.

+This project demonstrates a conceptual IoT + ML integration, showcasing how predictive analytics can enhance electrical safety.
+By using parameters such as voltage, temperature, leakage current and wire-health indicators, the system classifies risk into High, Medium, and Safe zones, helping users and administrators take timely preventive action.

-This version focuses on the logic, prediction model, and UI prototype.
-Full Python implementation is being rebuilt due to system reset, but this repository includes documentation, architecture, screenshots, and demo videos.
+The prototype emphasizes practical ML application, UI visualization and dashboard design.
+While the full Python implementation is being rebuilt due to a system reset, this repository contains documentation, architecture diagrams, UI mockups, demo videos, and screenshots, providing a comprehensive view of the system’s workflow, logic, and functionality.

+Key Highlights:

-ElectroShield predicts hazard risks using simulated parameters such as:
+>Demonstrates ML-based hazard classification using simulated datasets
--Voltage
--Temperature
--Leakage current
--Wire-health indicators
+>Includes interactive dashboards for user monitoring and admin oversight
+>Provides concept validation for IoT-enabled safety systems
+>Modular design allows future enhancements, including real sensor integration, hardware deployment, and cloud-based analytics

+ElectroShield serves as a portfolio-ready project demonstrating data analysis, machine learning application, and dashboard visualization skills, making it suitable to showcase for internship and professional opportunities in data analytics and IoT-related fields.

 Outputs:

 High-risk / Medium-risk / Safe zone

 #This prototype demonstrates: